In this article, you can read about the latest website hacking statistics from 2021.

 Attacks that are more broadly targeted at websites or web applications, in general, are implemented using automated tools.
 This means that an automated tool has been programmed to search for a specific vulnerability or software that has a vulnerability.

-Hacking websites with automatic tools are popular because hackers can cast a wide net with little effort.
+The most common way websites get hacked is by automated tools.
+Hacking websites with automatic tools is popular because hackers can cast a wide net with little effort.

 This is what happens with WordPress sites, hackers try to exploit vulnerabilities in popular plugins and search for websites using specific plugins that have vulnerabilities.
 This is when a firewall with virtual patches can protect you.